Tax Management India. Com

 X X X X Extracts X X X X

-..... was assigned to M/s Sankalp Laboratories Ltd. (SLL) as a going concern.
+..... e the entire business of the assessee-firm was assigned to M/s Sankalp Laboratories Ltd. (SLL) as a going concern.
 The business of the assessee-firm was assigned as a going concern through a deed of assignment executed on 12th May, 1998.
 3. The business carried on by the assessee-company for the period from 1st Oct., 1994 to 12th May, 1998, was assigned to M/s Sankalp Pharmaceuticals Ltd. (SLL) as a going concern lock, stock and barrel.
 The assessee-firm has not been formally dissolved even though the business was discontinued on assignment of the same to SLL.
 4. There was a search and seizure operation conducted on 7th Dec, 1998, in the premises of Sun group of concerns.
 In the course of said search operation, the premises at plot No. 223, Span Industrial Estate, Dadra, was also searched.
 It was in these premises that the assessee-firm (SPEX) had in fact carried on its business for the initial period from 1st Oct., 1994 to 12th May, 1998 and where afterwards M/s SLL, carried on the business.
-5. On the basis of the materials collected in the course of search conducted at the premises at plot No. 223, Span Industrial Estate, Dadra, the AO came to the conclusion that evidences are available against the assessee-firm jus .....
+5. On the basis of the materials collected in the course of search conducted at the premises at plot No. 223, Span Industrial Estate, Dadra, the AO came to the conclusion that evidences are .....

 X X X X Extracts X X X X